Review of top quark mass measurements in CMS: Indirect extractions of the top quark mass

 In Section~\ref{sec:mlb_mtmt}, the inclusive measurement of the \ttbar production cross section is used to extract the value of the top quark mass in the \msbar scheme at the top quark mass scale, \mtmt.
 In the \msbar scheme, which is the standard scheme used to renormalise \alpS, the top quark mass depends on an additional scale \mumass.
 As already mentioned in Section~\ref{sec:introschemes}, the scale \mumass sets the lower bound of the self-energy contributions absorbed in the \msbar mass and should be chosen close to the dynamical scale governing the \mt sensitivity of the cross section.
 This scale setting ensures the absence of large logarithmic corrections as far as the mass dependence of the theoretical prediction is concerned and thus ensures an adequate treatment of quantum corrections related to the mass sensitivity.
 The \msbar mass is adequate for cross sections where this dynamical scale is close to or larger than the top quark mass, \ie $\mumass\gtrsim\mt$.
 For the inclusive cross section measurement described in Section~\ref{sec:mlb_mtmt} this dynamical scale is set by typical transverse momentum of the produced top quarks which is around the top quark mass, justifying the use of \mtmt.

-As in the case of \alpS, the scale evolution (often referred to as ``running'') of \mtmum is described by the renormalisation group equation (RGE): \begin{linenomath} \end{linenomath} where $\gamma\big(\alpS(\mumass)\big)$ is known as the mass anomalous dimension.
+As in the case of \alpS, the scale evolution (often referred to as ``running'') of \mtmum is described by the renormalisation group equation (RGE):

+where $\gamma\big(\alpS(\mumass)\big)$ is known as the mass anomalous dimension.
 This quantity can be calculated in perturbation theory, and the coefficients are currently known up to order $\alpS^5$~\cite{Baikov:2014qja,Luthe:2016xec}.
 Measuring the running of \mtmu is not only a fundamental test of the validity of perturbative QCD, but also an indirect probe of BSM physics scenarios that can modify the RGE running, \eg supersymmetric theories~\cite{Mihaila:2013wma} or models based on the dynamic mass generation of fermions~\cite{Christensen:2005hm}.

 Measuring cross sections where the top quark mass sensitivity is governed at widely different energy scales $Q$ allows the running of the \msbar top quark mass to be measured by extracting the value of $\mt(\mumass=Q)$.
 This is in close analogy to measurements of the running strong coupling \alpS.
 In Ref.~\cite{CMS:2019jul}, where the first measurement of the running of the top quark mass is presented, this is achieved by comparing a measurement of the \ttbar production cross section as a function of \mtt to the QCD predictions at NLO.
 The analysis of Ref.~\cite{CMS:2019jul} makes use of the same data as in Ref.~\cite{CMS:2018fks}, addressing the \ttbar production with the \EM final state.
 The differential cross section, \dstt, is measured by means of a profile likelihood unfolding of multi-differential distributions, extending the method of Ref.~\cite{CMS:2018fks} presented in Section~\ref{sec:inclusive}.
 The investigation of the \msbar mass running adopts $\mtt/2$ as the scale \mumass, which quantifies the energy scale of the hard \ttbar production process.